golanlevin/lectures/lecture_expanded_body/readme.md

 *Since World War II, many artists have explored more psychological extrapolations of the human form.*

-**Niki de Saint Phalle** (1930–2002) was born in France and grew up in New York.
-She is known for creating numerous giant, voluptuous 'Nana' sculptures.
+[**Niki de Saint Phalle**](https://en.wikipedia.org/wiki/Niki_de_Saint_Phalle) (1930–2002) was born in France and grew up in New York.
+She is known for creating numerous giant, voluptuous 'Nana' sculptures (ca. 1964-1973).
 Although easily interpreted as joyful, happy sculptures, the Nanas "have a powerful intention as an amplification of femininity.
 ‘They are an army of women sent to take over the world’, as Saint Phalle’s granddaughter, Bloum Cardenas, [put it](https://www.apollo-magazine.com/feminine-critique-niki-de-saint-phalle-guggenheim-bilbao/)."
 Niki de Saint Phalle's insistence on exuberance, sensuality, figuration, and bold use of color often ran counter to the prevailing mid-century trends in minimalist abstraction.
 ![Niki de Saint Phalle](images/niki_de_saint_phalle_nanas2.jpg)<br />
 ![Niki de Saint Phalle](images/niki_de_saint_phalle_nanas.jpg)

 Niki de Saint-Phalle in 1955:<br />
 ![Niki de Saint Phalle](images/niki_de_saint_phalle_1955.jpg)

-Also in the realm of static sculpture, we can see formally inventive, evocative, yet subdued abstractions of the human form in the work of British sculptor, **Antony Gormley** (born 1950): <br />
+Also in the realm of static sculpture, we can see formally inventive, evocative, yet subdued abstractions of the human form in the work of British sculptor, [**Antony Gormley**](http://www.antonygormley.com/sculpture/chronology) (born 1950): <br />
 ![Antony Gormley](images/antony-gormley.jpg)

 *Feeling Material* (2005) by Antony Gormley:<br />